webkul/odoo-1/doc/reference/views.rst

 ``drag_resize``
   resizing of the tasks, default is ``true``

-.. ``progress``
+``progress``
   name of a field providing the completion percentage for the record's event, between 0 and 100
-.. consolidation_exclude
-.. consolidation_color

 .. _reference/views/diagram: